Save on interest and pay off your debt sooner.

 If your debt is going to take longer to chip away, consider balance transfers for a longer term.
-You can find long-term balance transfer offers with a 0% intro APR for 12, 15, 18 and even 21 months from many providers.
+You can find long-term balance transfer offers with a 0% intro APR for 12, 15, 18 and even 21 months.

 - Balance transfer and purchase rate offers.

 If you plan to keep using the card for new purchases while paying off the balance transfer, consider getting a credit card with both a promotional balance transfer and purchase rate offer to help you effectively save on all interest.However, if you’re concentrating on paying down your debt, a card with a low purchase rate might not be a wise option.

 If you’ve decided that a balance transfer can help with your maxed-out credit card and get you on the path to becoming debt-free, your next step is choosing the right credit card.